Why We Need a New Worldview

 Still more alarming, however, is the fact that even though technological solutions to many of these problems are already known, we seem increasingly incapable of rousing ourselves to implement them.
 This psycho-spiritual paralysis of our collective will points to another more subtle but no less serious price we are paying for having embraced science with such unquestioning faith — the loss of our moral and spiritual bearings.

-Actually, this loss comes not so much from having embraced science per se (which, strictly speaking, is only a method), but from having accepted the materialist worldview upon which science has been based.
+Actually, this loss comes not so much from having embraced science per se (which, strictly speaking, is only a method), but from having accepted the materialist worldview which has come to dominate science.
 One problem with this worldview is that many of its explanations for how the cosmos works contradict explanations found in those older, religious worldviews which provided moral and spiritual guidance for most of humanity's history.
 What's more, given the apparent success of materialist explanations, it has become harder and harder for educated people to take seriously any religious explanations.
 What modern farmer, for instance, would rely on prayer rather than fertilizer to increase crop yields?
 What modern mother would choose a shamanic ritual over antibiotics to cure her child's infection?